 This about me page is not an endorsement of any organization but a summary of my experience.
+Be sure after you read this, you read the reviews of DiasporAfri courses and products below.
 I have a heart for the redemption of Black people, and I live for the redemption of Black people.
 I have taken the time to learn Africana people through volunteer and paid work in various communities, not just for a study, but for understanding to make change.
 I make people in the Global Black Diaspora feel like they can conquer the world.
 Sure, I have been awarded for my work uplifting Black populations just 4 times; however, transforming Black lives is my goal.
 Ask my students in Namibia, I had no preconceived notions of working at the lowest performing school in the region, what matters is that I was the only teacher in my cohort to teach my students how to create a PowerPoint and write a mini autobiography because I believe in and teach excellence to every student that sits in front of me.
 “Hardest Working Teacher” is the award they gave me; “what you’ve done in this time I have never seen in years”, said my director.
 Cool huh?
 Here’s my strategy…